EBI-predocs/R_optimization_tutorial/README.md

 ```

 You will realize that it throws an error.
 Try to spot and correct it.

+**Correcting errors is fine, but we're in science and not software engineering**

+An argument that is often used is that "science is about new findings, not writing
+nice code" and "if my script produces the right output, this is good enough".
+People
+who say that are missing the point, really.
+Writing segmented and testable code is
+*not* about how it looks but about ensuring correctness.
+After all, how do you know
+your code is doing the right thing as opposed to giving you the output *you want*.

+TODO: link some reproducibility issues

+ * Don't worry too much when doing exploratory analyses.
+Those are there to give
+     you ideas what your data *might* contain.
+But *do* test your code when you
+     confirm a hypothesis.
+ * Writing testable code is about splitting your functionality into segments that
+     are simple enough so you know the right output for a given input.
+All that's
+     left to do is write a separate test script that makes sure that makes sure
+     of that.
+Also, `stopifnot()` statements are useful to make sure assumptions
+     you make about your variables are correct.

+**Using the debugger**

 If there is an error you can not spot right away, it makes sense to run your code
 through the debugger.
 You can debug a function by calling `debug()` on it.
 In our